PowerCoders-Milan/mister-cocktail/README.md

 ### Step 6.3 - How to create an item: new.js

-In the new.js page we can use a simple html form rendered in the component to get the info that we need and send it to a specific api route for the object creation.
+In the new.js page we can use a simple html form to sed data to the API. the **action** attribute of form allows us to send a request with the data of the form to a specific api route for the object creation.

-- create an html form to get all the info, create an api route to receive these info and create a new cocktail
+- create an html form to get all the info in pages/cocktails/new.js
+- create an api route in api/cocktails/new.js to receive data and create a new cocktail

 ```
 // how to create a form that points to an api route